PDF417/pdf417-ios/README.md

 `PPScanningResult` has a field named `type` which is enum (identification) of the type of the barcode which was scanned.
 This can currently be only `PPScanningResultPdf417` (for pdf417) and `PPScanningResultQrCode` (for QR code).

 The field named `data` contains the bytes scanned from the actual barcode.
 These are raw bytes which are written in the barcode.
 No encoding for this is assumed, since this is a responsibility of the user of the library.
+This byte array is guaranteed to terminate with `\0` character, so you can safely convert it to string.

+The field `rawData` contains the actual raw data scanned from barcode.
+This raw data can contain images and arbitrary binary data.
+Field is a `NSArray` that contains elements of type `PPBarcodeElement`.
+Each `PPBarcodeElement` contains two fields: `elementType`, which is enum (identification) of the type of that element and `elementBytes`, which contains raw byte data.
+This can currently be either `PPTextElement` or `PPByteElement`.
+If the type is `PPTextElement`, this means that data in field `elementBytes` can be safely understood as string.
+If the type is `PPByteElement`, the data in field `elementBytes` is arbitrary binary data.
+Of course, you can always interpret both element types as string, if you like so.
+In such case, you would get string represented with bytes in `data` field.

 ## Using ARC